nblo/chargingstation-data/README.md

 The goal of

-The project was the Capstone project for the Udacity Data Engineering Nanodegree Course.
+The project was the Capstone Project for the Udacity Data Engineering Nanodegree Course.

 ## Overview

 Here you want to write a short overview of the goals of your project and how it works at a high level.
 If possible, include one or two images of the end product and architecture diagram (see examples below). diagrams.net is a great tool for creating architecture diagrams.

+The goal of the project is to set up a maintainable and easy to extend data architecture and ETL-process for charging-data.
+Some example use cases for data model:
+- business reporting: generate utilization reports for single charging stations, cities or operators
+- BI-dashboards: Generate interactive visualizations for visualizing charging station usage
+- Predictive modelling: Use utilization data to predict usage development or determine optimal charging point locations

 The project consist of the following steps:
 1. Data Acquisition: Calling Chargecloud API in regular time intervals and storing raw results